geneontology/go-site/metadata/rules/README.md

  * status: implemented

 There should be no annotations to obsolete terms or to an alternate ID.
-Obsolete terms that have a `replace_by` tag and terms annotated to one of their alternative IDs (merged terms) will automatically be repaired to the valid term id.
+Obsolete terms that have a `replaced_by` tag and terms annotated to one of their alternative IDs (merged terms; `alt_id` in the .obo files) will automatically be repaired to the valid term id.
 If no replacement is found, the annotation will be filtered.

 Other GO terms present in annotations (with/from column, etc) also should be repaired if possible.